jnnkhrtmnn/ml-blueprint-arch/README.md

 ## Run Flask App
 To run the app, simply execute `python app.py`.

-## API test
-Test the API by sending the stored POST request using POSTMAN.

 ## Docker
 Added a dockerfile.
 The image can be built by running
 `docker build . -t mlblueprintarch:v1`.
 To start the container just run `docker run -p 5000:5000 mlblueprintarch:v1`.

+## API tests
+Test the APIs by sending the stored POST requests (either to docker app or flask app) using POSTMAN